haiyulin/ShootersPool-Configuration-Script/README.md

 ## Reminder

 Please assess and assume the risks associated with running this script.
 It is assumed that players using this script are familiar with and understand PowerShell command code.

+## Possible reasons for the error

+This script does not modify the contents of the game's configuration file, it simply copies and replaces the contents of the game's saved configuration file.
+If a game error occurs after replacing the configuration file content, the reason may be that the game publisher has modified the configuration file name or path or the parameter names and definition methods in the configuration file.
+Otherwise, as long as it is set up correctly, this script will not cause errors in the game.

 ## Authors